isomerpages/psd-corp/newsroom/parliamentary-replies/_posts/2024-02-05-post-Upholding the Integrity of Our System of Governance.md

 and various members in this House (Mr Edward Chia, Mr Derrick Goh, Ms Joan Pereira, Mr Darryl David and Mr Mohd Fahmi) have asked about our rules
 - whether they are adequate and should they be reviewed.
-May I have your permission to answer Parliamentary Questions 28 to 31 on today’s Order Paper?
+May I have your permission to answer <a href="https://www.parliament.gov.sg/docs/default-source/default-document-library/orderpaper---5-feb-2024.pdf" rel="noopener noreferrer nofollow" target="_blank">Parliamentary Questions 28 to 31 on today’s Order Paper</a>?
 Mr Speaker, my response will also cover the matter raised in the questions by Mr Darryl David and Mr Mohd Fahmi which are scheduled for a subsequent sitting.
 I would invite Members to seek clarifications, if need be.
 If the questions have been addressed, it may not be necessary for members to proceed with the Parliamentary Questions for future sittings.</p>
 <p></p>
 </li>
 <li>